How To Setup A Hikvision Camera With Camcloud

 Step #3: Hikvision Interface Event and Storage Configuration

 Once again under “Advanced Configuration”, click on “Events”.
-Make sure your Detection is enabled and that you have a Motion Detection Area selected.
+Make sure your Motion Detection is enabled and that you have a Motion Detection Area selected.

 hikvision setup 6 643w